ajs-voices/once-upon-a-dream/scenes/013-date.md

 Outside Fiore's I held the door for her and we dropped off our thick coats at the coat check.
 I took both our numbers.
 I smiled at Suzie, "Reservation for 2, Kennedy."

 "Your table is ready, Mr. Kennedy, if you'll follow me."
-I followed Suzie fighting back the urge to say Mr. Kennedy is my father, Alex.
+I followed Suzie fighting back the urge to say Mr. Kennedy is my father, Zane.
 I thought I did a good job of it.
 My father should be proud.

 Nadia was our server again.
 She grinned at me and gave Jennifer a sweet smile.
 Though I thought it slipped for a moment.
 "I'm Nadia.
 I'll be your server today.
 Shall I bring your usual wine?"

 I nodded.
 "Please.
 Is Chef Marco working tonight?"

 Nadia nodded.
 "Yes.
 He's here."
 One thing I didn't have to worry about.
 Nadia grinned at me, "Our other chef is on tonight, but sadly he can't make your order."
 Fuck!
-Nadia knew something and was telling me Nox was here.
+Nadia knew something and was telling me Angel was here.
 Fuck I said his name, now things were getting personal.
 I nodded.
 "That's alright, we come for Chef Marco's cooking."

 Nadia giggled.
 "If you say so, Mr. Kennedy.
 I'll bring the wine and some fresh bread is there anything else you'd like me to bring you before you order?"